digiscot/digiscot-website/pages/participation/funding/key-criteria.md

 Two areas to overcome confidence barriers have been identified as important.
 Meeting people ‘where they are at', both in their skills and their confidence, and ensuring that participants are at similar levels of skills and confidence when they start the training.
 This ensures that classes are pitched in the right way, but also creates “a positive learning environment in which they could bounce ideas off each other without feelings of inferiority or embarrassment.”
 In order to do this, many projects shared the view that “an initial assessment of learners' needs and existing skills is essential to setting the appropriate pace of learning for individual learners.”

 #### Motivation barriers
 Beyond lack of confidence, people might have little desire to acquire digital skills.
 In some cases, this is out of fear or mistrust of the internet.
 The solution, many projects found, was twofold.
-Firstly, explicitly, to tackle worries about security with digital security training and secondly, to highlight the usefulness of digital skills to those that are unconvinced.
+Firstly, explicitly, to tackle worries about security with digital security training and secondly, to highlight the usefulness of digital skills in day to day offline situations.

 #### 1 to 1 or small groups necessary
 A quarter of all groups explicitly identified one-to-one (preferably) or small group learning as the necessary approach to digital inclusion training for vulnerable or digitally excluded groups, from ‘day one'.